 ☐ Other (Please describe):

-☐ N/A – the PFAC members do not serve on these – Skip to #30
+☒ N/A – the PFAC members do not serve on these – Skip to #30

 29. How do members on these hospital-wide committees or projects report back to the PFAC about their work?
+Staff on PFAC provide update at PFAC meetings

 30. The PFAC provided advice or recommendations to the hospital on the following areas mentioned in the Massachusetts law (check all that apply):